icopy-site/awesome/docs/awesome/awesome-iot.md

 - [A Simple Explanation Of 'The Internet Of Things' (Forbes)](http://www.forbes.com/sites/jacobmorgan/2014/05/13/simple-explanation-internet-things-that-anyone-can-understand/) - This article attemps to give an answer to what exactly is the “Internet of things” and what impact it is going to have on us.
 - [IoT security.
 Is there an app for that ?](http://embedded-computing.com/21517-iot-security-is-there-an-app-for-that/) - The Internet of Things World conference investigates IoT application development, security, and business models.
 - [The IoT Testing Atlas](http://iamqa.in/2015/10/04/The-IoT-Testing-Atlas/) - A testing methodology for managing the permutations of parameters while testing an IoT based product.
+- [How to begin with the Amazon Timestream](https://itnext.io/how-to-begin-with-the-amazon-timestream-in-5-simple-steps-19c129040d9c/) - A step-by-step guide to AWS Timestream - a time series database to collect IoT data over-time.

 ### Papers